- Revenue share means your development partner combines a monthly platform fee with a percentage of the money the app makes

 - Who owns the IP?
 You should own your app and your brand.
 Period.
 If the revenue share deal doesn't give you ownership, walk away.

-3 Common Revenue Share Misconceptions
+Read the case study → (opens in a new tab)3 Common Revenue Share Misconceptions

 Is Revenue Share Better Than Paying Upfront?

-When Revenue Share Doesn't Make Sense
+Save your seat → (opens in a new tab)When Revenue Share Doesn't Make Sense

 - If you just need a simple landing page or Shopify store, pay a freelancer.
 Revenue share is for real software products with ongoing subscription revenue.